Boxed, Inc. Announces Receipt - GuruFocus.com

 The notice has no immediate impact on the listing of the Company’s common stock.
-If the accepts the plan, the Company’s common stock will continue to be listed and trade on the during the Cure Period, subject to the Company’s compliance with other continued listing standards and continued periodic review by the of the Company’s progress with respect to its plan.
-If the plan is not submitted on a timely basis or is not accepted by the , the could initiate delisting proceedings.
+If the NYSE accepts the plan, the Company’s common stock will continue to be listed and trade on the NYSE during the Cure Period, subject to the Company’s compliance with other NYSE continued listing standards and continued periodic review by the NYSE of the Company’s progress with respect to its plan.
+If the plan is not submitted on a timely basis or is not accepted by the NYSE, the NYSE could initiate delisting proceedings.

 Forward-Looking Statements